• Skip to main content

 • Andrew Beckett

-Andrew Beckett 1 month ago in reply to ShawnLogan
+Andrew Beckett over 2 years ago in reply to ShawnLogan

 If you use the "save" icon on the results tab, then if the output formatting is set to "suffix", it outputs in engineering format.
 This is because spreadsheet tools will generally not understand suffix notation, so it's nearly always the wrong thing to do.
 If you pick scientific format, it honours that - it's just suffix notation that's transformed into engineering notation.